latis-data/latis3/README.md

-To add:

-WHAT I (KEIRA) WANT IN A README:
-- ✅ WHAT IS THIS PROJECT
-- ✅ WHAT CAN I DO WITH IT
-- ✅ HOW TO I INSTALL AND USE IT
-- WHERE CAN I FIND ADDITIONAL INFORMATION
-- ✅ CONTRIBUTING
-- ✅ VERSIONING
-- CODE OF CONDUCT
-- TEAM MEMBERS
-- do people have to have scala experience to use LaTiS?

 # LaTiS 3

 LaTiS is a software framework designed for accessing, processing, and outputting scientific data.
 It provides a unified